kernelsrinivas/solid_principles/README.md

 Every class should have only one responsibility.

 #### The Open–closed principle:
-"Software entities should be open for extension, but closed for modification."
+"Entities should be open for extension, but closed for modification."

 #### The Liskov substitution principle:
 "Base classes must be able to use objects of derived classes without knowing it."